Campbell Creek Trail Improvements (Multi-Year Phased Construction)

 In fall 2016 - winter 2017, a pre-construction survey was completed, and we are now completing the engineering design and permitting process for Phase 1 and potentially Phase 2 of construction.

 Funding from a 2014 State of Alaska Legislative Grant was used for the engineering assessment and trail survey.
-Funding from the 2016 Municipal Bond will be used for Phase 1 of engineering design and construction.
+Funding from the 2016 Municipal Park Bond will be used for Phase 1 of engineering design and construction.
+Phase 2 construction will be funded by the 2017 Municipal Park Bond.

 PROJECT TIMELINE AND SCOPE